rsmith52/Parallax-Engine/README.md

 * Bamboo in dark mountain caves exterior
 * Mini games / quests in each region/area
 * In tidepool tropics area (and maybe others) - some islands connected by shallow waters you can walk across, maybe tides change too?
 Make it accessible only sometimes
+* In tidepool tropics need a blue hole
+* Syrup trees - side quest related to apple pokemon

 ### Temples / Leaders Etc.
 * Grass temple - combo of water and fire and grass to modify the nature
+* Grass temple - vileplume's poison vs. bellossom - let sunlight in to cleanse it
 * Grow / shrink vines, etc., maybe burn some stuff
 * Ariados Guy - scene in my head, rope bridge in jungle cliffs
 * Crobat Guy